Updated July 1, 2023

 Let’s see the following examples in aspects of how to make use of the Python-Weka-Wrapper from Python,

-To facilitate to use the library we have to maintain the JVM (Java Virtual Machine).
-Initially to start the libraries make use the following code,
+To facilitate using the library, we must maintain the JVM (Java Virtual Machine).
+Initially, to start the libraries make use of the following code,

-When we want to call the ClassPath variables and to make use of the installed packages in Weka we need to use the following code to call,
+When we want to call the ClassPath variables and make use of the installed packages in Weka, we need to use the following code to call,

-if the Weka home directory is not available in wekafiles, then we have to specify in two options for alternative locations one is to make use of the WEKA_HOME environment variable or to make use the packages parameter to supplying the directory, let’s see the code below as follows
+if the Weka home directory is not available in wekafiles, then we have to specify two options for alternative locations.
+One is to make use of the WEKA_HOME environment variable or to make use of the packages parameter to supply the directory; let’s see the code below as follows

-Generally we have to increase the size of heap maximum for JVM, for that purpose we need to reserves as 512 MB, like
+Generally, we have to increase the size of the heap maximum for JVM; for that purpose, we need to reserve as 512 MB, like

-In the end we have to stop the JVM, for that follows the code as below
+In the end, we have to stop the JVM, for that follows the code below

 The Option-Handling derived from OptionHandler it’s the module of weka.core.classes it allows to get and set the options via property options.
 There are two examples to instantiate a J48 classifier one is used for option property and another is for shortcut for constructor,